ArpadGBondor/Red-Inventory-Management/README.md

 The program uses log4net to log it's behaviour into the RedLog.txt file.
 To see more detailed debug information, open the programs config file, and  <-- comment --> the filter section from the log4net appender tags.

 ### Tables
-Every table builds up similar way in the program with the same features.
+Every table builds up in a similar way in the program with the same features.
 You can Add/Edit/Delete:
 - Products
 - Partners